mfarmani95/LSTM_GNN_routing-/README.md

 To regenerate the left panel directly from Ngen GeoPackage flowpaths instead, replace `--network-image ...` with `--network data/ngen --outlet-gauges 09511300 09510000 09510200`.

-## Notes

-This repo is meant for routing-model experiments.
-If you later want physics-model runoff, keep that workflow in a separate integration repository and pass cached or generated runoff into the routing model through the same `runoff_total` interface.